OVERDUE EXPLORATION OF SEXUALITY AND GENDER IN UNDERREPRESENTED REGIONS

 - The papers of Simon Tseko Nkoli – Nkoli was a prominent South African anti-apartheid, gay and lesbian rights and HIV/AIDS activist.
 His high profile helped change the attitude of the ANC towards gay rights.

 - The papers of Sexual Minorities Uganda (SMUG) – SMUG is non-profit umbrella organisation for LGBTQ advocacy groups in Uganda.
 Founded in 2004, SMUG offers counselling and health services to the LGBTQ community, as well as highlighting and fighting persecution in Uganda.

 - Exit newspaper – South Africa’s longest running monthly LGBT publication.

 - The papers of LEGATRA – LEGATRA, the Lesbians, Gays and Transgender Persons Association, was established in 1997 as an alliance for the defence of lesbians, gays and transgender persons' basic human rights in Zambia.
 Due to institutional harassment, LEGATRA was short lived, with most members fleeing Zambia’s borders.

 - The Papers of Joy Wellbeloved - Joy (James) Wellbeloved started the Phoenix Society in 1985 which provided a way for (white) men who dressed in women’s clothing to connect.

 Lesbian Herstory Archives – Organization and Geographic Files

 - Organization Files – These files include materials from or related to 1,640 voluntary and not-for-profit groups in the LGBT community that focus on lesbian issues or have lesbian participation.
 They range from small groups like the Black Lesbian Study Group (NY), to community centres such as the Lesbian Resource Center (Seattle, WA).
 There are also files for the LGBT task forces of many national organisations.
 Some of the oldest files, for the Daughters of Bilitis, date from the 1950s.

-Australian Lesbian and Gay Archives – periodical collection
+Australian Queer Archives (formerly Australian Lesbian and Gay Archives) – periodical collection

-Australian Lesbian and Gay Archives (ALGA) is a community group that collects and preserves material of an international scope, but focusing mainly on LGBTQ life in Australia, from the time of the Gold Rush to the battles against AIDS.
-This module includes the 122 titles in the ALGA periodical collection.
+Australian Queer Archives (AQuA) is a community group that collects and preserves material of an international scope, but focusing mainly on LGBTQ life in Australia, from the time of the Gold Rush to the battles against AIDS.
+This module includes the 122 titles in the AQuA periodical collection.
 Totalling over 216,000 pages, this is the largest collection of Australian LGBTQ periodicals available and provides a window into Australian LGBTQ history and culture from the 1970s to the 2000s.